 The LOAD RESPONSE module provides easy-to-use calculations of fatigue loads for IEC 61400-1 ed.
 3 (2010) or alternatively ed.
 2 (1999) site suitability assessment.
 The module includes generic turbine models, which represent typical turbines on the market, and manufacturers can implement in-house turbine models.

 LOAD RESPONSE rests on a solid scientific foundation and is developed as part of a research project between Aalborg University and EMD, funded by Innovation Fund Denmark.

 For many sites one or more of the main IEC checks fail and a site assessment based directly on SITE COMPLIANCE is not conclusive (see figure below).
-LOAD RESPONSE can assess if failed IEC checks in SITE COMPLIANCE lead to exceeded load levels or if they are balanced by buffer in the other IEC checks.
+LOAD RESPONSE can assess if failed IEC checks in SITE COMPLIANCE lead to exceeded load levels on the main components or if they are balanced by buffer in the other IEC checks.